hashgraph/hedera-transaction-tool/automation/README.md

 # Hedera Transaction Tool Tests

-This project contains automated tests for the Hedera Transaction Tool, designed to ensure the reliability and functionality of the application.
-The tests are written using [Playwright](https://playwright.dev/), a powerful framework for testing web applications across different browsers.
+This project contains automated tests for the Hedera Transaction Tool.
+The tests are written with [Playwright](https://playwright.dev/) and cover local-user, localnet, and organization flows.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

 - Node.js: `22.12.0`
-- pnpm: `9.15.3`

 Additionally, you should either:

-- have the Hedera Transaction Tool executable installed and know its path, or
+- have the Hedera Transaction Tool executable installed and know its path for launch mode, or
-- run the front-end Electron app in dev mode with remote debugging enabled if you want to attach to an existing app instance.
+- run the front-end Electron app with remote debugging enabled if you want automation to attach to an existing app instance.

-Infrastructure requirements depend on the suite you run:

-- `@local-basic` needs only the front-end app.
-- `@local-transactions`, `@organization-basic`, and `@organization-advanced` also need Solo localnet, the back end, and PostgreSQL connection settings.
+For organization and shared localnet suites, you also need the dependent services running locally:

+- Hedera localnet / Solo for `@local-transactions`
+- Hedera localnet / Solo plus back-end API + PostgreSQL for `@organization-basic` and `@organization-advanced`

 ## Setup

-1. **Clone the repository** to your local machine using Git:
+1. **Clone the repository** to your local machine:

    ```bash
    git clone <repository-url>
    ```

-2. **Navigate to the project directory**:
+2. **Navigate to the automation directory**:

    ```bash
    cd hedera-transaction-tool/automation
    ```

-3. **Install dependencies** by running:
+3. **Install dependencies**:

    ```bash
    pnpm install
    pnpm approve-builds # if required by pnpm install
    ```

-4. **Configure the environment variables** by creating a `.env` file in the root of the project.
+4. **Configure environment variables** by creating a `.env` file in `automation/`.

    Launch mode example: